-James family 'together & healthy' after son collapse
+James family 'together & healthy' as son discharged

 Last updated on .From the section Basketball

-LeBron James said his family was "together, safe and healthy", after son Bronny suffered a cardiac arrest.
+LeBron James said his family was "together, safe and healthy", as son Bronny was discharged from hospital after suffering a cardiac arrest.

 The 18-year-old collapsed on court while practising with his University of Southern California (USC) basketball team in Los Angeles on Monday.